davidlarrimore/ComponentPackageManagerClient/README.md

 [CLICK HERE TO INSTALL](https://login.salesforce.com/packaging/installPackage.apexp?p0=04t3h000004Rc1GAAS) (v0.5.0-1)

+*NOTE: Make sure you select "Compile only the Apex in the package" under Advanced options*

 ## Post Install Tasks

 Until the Post-Install Activities feature is implemented, the "Demo_Component_Manager" Permission set must be added to your administrative users.